Counting submodules of a module over a noetherian commutative ring: Introduction

 \begin{thm} Let $A$ be a countable noetherian (commutative) ring.
 Let $M$ be an $A$-module.
-Then the set of submodules of $M$ is countable if and only if it satisfies the following three conditions \begin{itemize} \item[(A1)] $M$ is minimax, i.e.\ has an artinian quotient $Q$ with noetherian kernel; \item[(A2)] the artinian quotient $Q$ has Loewy dimension at most one; \item[(A3)] the artinian quotient $Q$ does not contain any infinite length square submodule (in other words, no subquotient of $M$ is isomorphic to $N\times N$ for any artinian $A$-module $N$ of infinite length). \end{itemize} Otherwise, $M$ has at least $2^{\aleph_0}$ submodules, with equality if $M$ is countable. \end{thm}
+Then the set of submodules of $M$ is countable if and only if $M$ is minimax and satisfies Properties {\LL} and {\LLL}.